Alexisbol/ada-template-website/.ipynb_checkpoints/README-checkpoint.md

 <h3>Context</h3>
 <p>
-To answer this question, it helps to separate expected moves from surprises.
-If a move is fully priced in, returns may barely react.
-But a surprise cut often conveys information about stress or deteriorating conditions.
-So the market reaction can reflect the signal, not only the mechanical impact of lower rates.
+The first thing to get right is to separate what the market expects from what truly comes as a surprise.
+When a Fed move is already priced in, prices barely move.
+But a surprise cut often sends a signal that something is wrong in the economy.
+In that case, markets react to the message, not just to lower rates.
 </p>

 <section class="content-section trigger-game" data-game="game-part-3"></section>

 <h3>Method</h3>
 <p>
-To answer this, you can use an event-study.
-The intuition is: instead of looking at long windows where many things happen, you zoom into a short window around the policy surprise and compare the sector to a benchmark.
-That reduces contamination from other slow-moving factors.
+To capture this effect, we use an event-study.
+Instead of looking at long periods where many things happen at once, we zoom in on a short window around the policy surprise and compare each sector to a benchmark sector, here Industrials.
+This lets us focus on the short-horizon reaction and filter out slower-moving forces.
 </p>

-We implement a short-horizon event-study framework around surprise Fed cuts.
-Sector performance is measured relative to a benchmark sector (Industrials):

 <blockquote style="margin:16px 0;padding:12px 16px;border-left:4px solid #cbd5e1;background:#f8fafc;">
   <img